How to Configure Spanning Tree on Cisco Switch in GNS3

 We need to enable the BackboneFast feature on all Layer 2 Switches on the network topology.
 The BackboneFast feature saves us 20 seconds by skipping the Max-Age Timer feature.
 As a result, STP Convergence takes 30 seconds.

-Follow the steps below to configure BackboneFast on Switches in the network topology.
-Then activate the BackboneFast feature by using the spanning-tree backbonefast command at the CLI command prompt of the switches.
+Follow the steps below to configure BackboneFast on Switches in the topology.
+Then, activate the BackboneFast feature by using the spanning-tree backbonefast command at the switches’ CLI command prompt.

 Step 1